DePayFi/widgets/README.md

 In order to ensure a 100% coverage that users are released and forwarded within your payment flow, you will need to implement polling in addition to tracking.

-The `track.poll` configuration either takes an `enpoint` or a `method` (similiar to track itself).
+The `track.poll` configuration either takes an `enpoint` or a `method` (similar to track itself).

 It will use the endpoint or the method to request a release every 5 seconds.

-You need to make sure to respond to this request with a status `404` in case the user is not to be released just yet (payment and processing on your side are not complete yet) or `200` if the payment has been completed and the processing on your side is done and the user can be released and forwarded withing your payment flow.
+You need to make sure to respond to this request with a status `404` in case the user is not to be released just yet (payment and processing on your side are not complete yet) or `200` if the payment has been completed and the processing on your side is done and the user can be released and forwarded within your payment flow.

 In case you want to redirect the user to the next step in your system, the poll endpoint needs to respond with a body containing json like: `{ forward_to: 'https://example.com/next_step_url' }`.